 Overall, we highly recommend the ViewSonic XG2405 over the Acer VG240YP which has a worse overdrive implementation and a basic tilt-only stand.

 The ASUS VP249QGR is a good cheaper alternative as it goes for $160, but it doesn’t have an ergonomic stand.
-It has the same color gamut and response time performance, but you can’t adjust brightness in its sRGB mode.
+It has the same color gamut and response time performance as the XG2405.

 The ViewSonic XG2405 is a great gaming monitor for the price!
 You get gorgeous colors with wide viewing angles, smooth performance, and plenty of additional features including FreeSync, MBR, and an ergonomic stand!